Mbuyiseni Ndlozi

-Mbuyiseni Quintin Ndlozi MP (born 9 May 1985) is a South African politician and political activist.
-He has been a Member of the National Assembly, representing the Economic Freedom Fighters, since 2014.
+Mbuyiseni Quintin Ndlozi MP (born 9 May 1985) is a South African politician, radio host and political activist.
+He was a Member of the National Assembly, representing the Economic Freedom Fighters, from 2014 until his resignation in January 2025.
 He also served as the first official spokesperson for the party until his resignation in 2020.
 He was replaced as party spokesperson by fellow member of the Economic Freedom Fighters, youth activist Vuyani Pambo.
+In February 2025 Ndlozi officially resigned from the EFF as a member and party politics.

 Early life

 Ndlozi grew up in Gauteng in the Vaal area of Evaton.
 He was brought into political consciousness in 1992 when his uncle was jailed by the apartheid police force for his involvement in the underground activities of the liberation movement.

 His own participation in mainstream politics came in the form of participation in youth movements while he was a student at the University of the Witwatersrand.
 He joined the South African Students Congress (SASCO), the African National Congress Youth League (ANCYL), and the Young Communist League (YCL).
 Ndlozi served in the Palestinian and Cuban international solidarity movements.
-In 2013, he was involved in the “No Obama Campaign” that was initiated by some youth political congresses in the country.
-He sits on the Portfolio Committees of Telecommunications as well as Communications to do oversight work.
+In 2013, he was involved in the “No Obama Campaign” that was initiated by some youth political congresses in the country..

-In 2017, he completed his PhD in Political Studies at the University of the Witwatersrand.
+In 2017, he completed his PhD in political studies at the University of the Witwatersrand.